python-jsonschema/jsonschema/docs/errors.rst

 best_match and relevance
 ------------------------

-The :func:`best_match` function is a simple but useful function for attempting to guess the most relevant error in a given bunch.
+The `best_match` function is a simple but useful function for attempting to guess the most relevant error in a given bunch.

 .. doctest::